How to Write a Synthesis Essay AP Lang | Guide to Getting a Perfect Score

 One of the most sure-fire ways to earn a passing score on your synthesis essay is to ensure you structure it effectively.
 To do this well, it’s a smart idea, prior to writing your essay, to sketch out a quick outline of the essay’s structure.
 Your outline doesn’t need to be especially detailed, but it will be tremendously helpful for you to have a general plan to work from.

 Another good idea that will help you learn how to structure your essay is by looking at a synthesis example.

-Helpfully, the College Board’s AP Language and Composition exam site supplies several sample essays for you to get an idea of what good, average, and poor synthesis essays look like.
+Helpfully, the College Board’s AP Language and Composition exam site supplies several samp for you to get an idea of what good, average, and poor synthesis essays look like. le essays

 If you take some time to read these examples, you’ll have a much better vision of what the scorers are looking for in terms of a well-structured synthesis essay.

 That said, there is a very basic structure for synthesis essays that, if followed carefully, will guarantee that your essay is, at the very least, structured logically.
 This format is essentially the standard format for any basic five-paragraph essay.
 Take a look.